Angel Investor Statistics – 15 Pieces Of Data

 (Source: American Angel Report)

-According to a survey of women angel investors, 51% of respondents said that the gender of business founders is important when making investment decisions.
+According to research on women angel investors, 51% of respondents consider founder gender important in investment decisions.

-In addition to providing financial support, women angels also offer valuable mentorship and networks.
-By investing in women-led businesses, women angels are helping to close the gender gap in the startup world and create more opportunities for women entrepreneurs.
+Beyond financial backing, women angels provide valuable mentorship and networking opportunities.
+By investing in women-led businesses, they help narrow the gender gap in startups while creating expanded opportunities for female entrepreneurs.

 Investments in Black-led companies grew to 15% in 2020, a five-fold increase